About the Refuge

 Wildlife rehabilitation hospital

-More than 19,000 students participate annually in the Refuge's school and scout programs and hundreds more join us for naturalist hikes, night hikes, and birthday parties.
+More than 19,000 students participate annually in the Refuge's school and scout programs and hundreds more join us for guided hikes, night hikes, and birthday parties.
 Programs include field trips and tours, Refuge on Wheels, and scout badges.

 Adults enjoy wandering the trails, watching the bird feeders, and observing the resident animals.
-Programs for adults include hikes, naturalist led tours, photography outings, and talks on a variety of subjects from wildlife rehabilitation to native plant gardens to non-profit management.
+Programs for adults include hikes, educator led tours, photography outings, and talks on a variety of subjects from wildlife rehabilitation to native plant gardens to non-profit management.

 More than 4,000 wild animals are treated in our rehabilitation hospital each year.
 Many are returned to the wild.
 Others, whose injuries prevent release, remain in our outdoor Wildlife Housing Area to help the public learn about native species.